-A group of people who came out to welcome us into their village.
+A group of villagers who came out to welcome us to Pogapa.

 This group of men, from a neighboring village, crouched down on the top of the hill and watched us arrive.
-Some of the men were dressed in tribal paint and wore headdresses.
-I was hoping to get a better picture of them, but they jumped up and ran off when I started walking toward them.
+Dressed in tribal paint and headdresses, and carrying spears, I was hoping to get a better picture of them, but they jumped up and ran off when I started walking toward them.
 My friend, Narelle, took this picture just moments before they left.

 Men, women, and children picked up our luggage, and the bags and boxes of goods that we brought with us, and carried them to John’s house where we stayed.

 Narelle, Myriam and I thanked the people who carried our luggage by giving them bags of dry noodles (similar to “Itchiban” noodles that are available in the U.S.).

 Our adventurous weekend in Moni land was filled with explorative walks around the village.
 The center of the village consists of the community church, a row of shops, traditional huts, wood plank houses, and vegetable gardens.
 Heavily used paths, leading in and out of the village, led us to the children’s school, a clinic, more huts and houses, more vegetable gardens, an incredible lookout point, and one of two recently crashed aircraft.

 A few villagers engaging in daily activities.
 During this trip, I learned that men carry bows and arrows, not for hunting, but for the sole purpose of being prepared for conflicts, battles, and tribal wars that can erupt at any given moment.